 Jason Block began as a volunteer for The Bread Project in August 2015 and completed the 3-week Bakery Bootcamp training in May 2016.
 He is currently a UC Berkeley senior, who is majoring in business administration and minoring in public policy.
-He volunteers weekly with a variety of NGOs and social enterprises on and off campus, has served as president of Berkeley's Jewish Student Union, and has spearheaded for business students to seek out opportunities in social impact and human rights alongside the Haas Center for Responsible Business.
+He has volunteered weekly with a variety of NGOs and social enterprises on and off campus, served as president of Berkeley's Jewish Student Union, and spearheaded an initiative for business students to seek out opportunities in social impact and human rights alongside the Haas Center for Responsible Business.
 In his role as Program Specialist at TBP, Jason works directly with the cohorts of students to provide them with the 15+ months of job placement follow-up services and he supports a variety of programming initiatives throughout the sessions of the Bakery Bootcamp.

 Chef Mark has been baking since 2006 in high-end bakeries, restaurants, and stores such as Chez Panisse, Tartine, Whole Foods and Cafe Fanny.
 He has broad experience in apprenticeships rather than formal culinary schools.
 Mark understands the strengths and benefits of on-the-job training, and his zeal for baking is equal only to his passion for teaching.
 His incredible talent in product development was instrumental in garnering several key bakery accounts.
 He holds a BA in Journalism from Arizona State University.